 - Comparison between Multics and Unix

-- Write a management form page, backed with CGI, to do maintenance tasks:
+- Write management tools to do maintenance tasks:

-- Add/update user in m (checking mail addr and url)
+- Add/update Multician entry in m and mmail (checking mail address and url)

 - Add document to biblio, linking authors to m via aka (operate on db table and then dump it to ASCII with mysqldump)